Decompositions and measures on countable Borel equivalence relations: Abstract

 \section{Abstract}

 We show that the uniform measure-theoretic ergodic decomposition of a countable Borel equivalence relation $(X, E)$ may be realized as the topological ergodic decomposition of a continuous action of a countable group $\Gamma \curvearrowright X$ generating $E$.
 We then apply this to the study of the cardinal algebra $\mathcal K(E)$ of equidecomposition types of Borel sets with respect to a compressible countable Borel equivalence relation $(X, E)$.
-We also make some general observations regarding quotient topologies on topological ergodic decompositions, with an application to weak equivalence of measure-preserving actions.
+We also make some general observations regarding quotient topologies on topological ergodic decompositions, with an application to weak equivalence of measure-preserving actions. \thefootnote{} \footnote{2010 \emph{Mathematics Subject Classification}: Primary 03E15, 37A20.} \footnote{\emph{Key words and phrases}: countable Borel equivalence relations, ergodic decomposition, cardinal algebras.}